-Registration Your initial registration for each term must occur according to the timetables for registration established for each semester and published in IPFW's Schedule of Classes.
-In most cases, you will register for classes at your school/division or department office, the registrar's office, or via the OASIS Web registration system.
+Registration.
+Your initial registration for each term must occur according to the timetables for registration established for each semester and published in IPFW's Schedule of Classes.
+In most cases, you will register for classes at your school/division or department office, the registrar's office, or online.

-Schedule Revisions and Late Registration After your initial registration, you may revise your schedule in accordance with the policies listed below.
+Schedule revisions and late registration.
+After your initial registration, you may revise your schedule in accordance with the policies listed below.
 All schedules and deadlines are prorated for courses not meeting for an entire fall or spring semester or summer session.
 An academic advisor's approval may be required to process a course addition or withdrawal at the registrar's office.

-Addition of a Course You may add a course after your initial registration by submitting a completed schedule revision (drop/add) form with appropriate signatures to your division/department, the registrar's office, or via the OASIS Web registration system.
+Addition of a course.
+You may add a course after your initial registration by submitting a completed schedule revision (drop/add) form with appropriate signatures to your division/department, the registrar's office, or online.

-Through School/division policies determine whether an academic advisor's approval is required.
-Week 1 of classes School/division policies determine whether an academic advisor's approvar is required.
+Weeks Restrictions Through Week 1 of classes College/school/division policies determine whether an academic advisor's approval is required.
 Weeks 2-4 Approval of the instructor is required.
-School/division policies determine whether an academic advisor's approval is required.
+College/school/division policies determine whether an academic advisor's approval is required.
 Weeks 5-9 Approval of the instructor and your dean/division director is required.
-School policies determine whether an academic advisor's approval is required.
+College/school/division policies determine whether an academic advisor's approval is required.
 Approval will normally be given only when extenuating circumstances are involved.
+Weeks 10- 16 Courses cannot normally be added during this time.